 /resources/json/delphix, but all APIs follow a standard format beneath this namespace.
 The CLI namespace is a direct reflection of this URL, and the API reference has an index both by object type as well as by object (CLI) path.
 These APIs may operate on different extended types (such as

 OracleRACConfig), but the base operations remain the same regardless of input type.

 PersistentObject) have a stable reference that uniquely identifies the object on the system.
-This reference is separate from its name, so that objects can be renamed without affecting the programmatic API.
+This reference is separate from its name so that objects can be renamed without affecting the programmatic API.
 More information about object names and how they can be represented generically can be found in the CLI documentation.
-Object references are opaque tokens; while they can be stored and re-used for later use, an interpretation of their contents is unstable and may break in a future release.
+Object references are opaque tokens; while they can be stored and reused for later use, and interpretation of their contents is unstable and may break in a future release.